-Black tea is one of the most popular liquids or beverages in the world, with about 80% of people enjoying it on a daily basis.
+Black tea is one of the world’s most popular liquids or beverages, with about 80% of people enjoying it daily.

 Few people are aware that it also has numerous health benefits.
 It can help to enhance heart health, reduce stress, lower cholesterol, improve oral health, increase alertness, and prevent stomach disorders.
 Its antimicrobial and antioxidant properties are well-known.

 Black tea is well-known for being high in antioxidants.
-Polyphenols, such as theaflavins, thearubigins, and catechins, are important ingredients of black tea and may play an antioxidant role.
+Polyphenols, such as theaflavins, Théarubigines, and catechins, are important ingredients of black tea and may play an antioxidant role.

 Tea’s antioxidant capabilities may help prevent DNA damage by inhibiting free radical formation, scavenging free radicals, and scavenging free radicals.

 Black tea is high in catechins and theaflavins, according to a 2017 study published in the British Journal of Pharmacology.